Climate Models Fail is Now Free. Copy here.

 With politicians from around the globe meeting in Stockholm this week to negotiate the content of the Summary for Policymakers of the IPCC’s 5th Assessment Report, this seemed like a good time to release my new book.

-Climate Models Fail is now available for sale.
+Climate Models Fail is now free.

 A full-sized cover is available here.